intel/optimized-cloud-recipes/README.md

 Overview:

-1. The following demonstrates how to use the `ai-oneapi_ai_toolkit-amx-ubuntu` recipe with the Intel GCP module for Terraform.
+1. The following demonstrates how to use the `ai-pytorch-amx-ubuntu` recipe with the Intel GCP module for Terraform.
 2. It uses the Terraform `user_data` argument that enables the execution on the `cloud_init.yml` file.
 3. The `cloud_init.yml` file calls the Ansible playbook that installs the recipe by calling the `recipe.yml` file directly from Github.